alfonsocartes/focus-day/README.md

 This Web App was made by **Alfonso Cartes Guilarte**.
 For more information [click here](https://www.cartes.dev/)

-The source code for the app can be found on [Github](https://github.com/alfonsocartes/focus-day)
+The source code for the app can be found on [GitHub](https://github.com/alfonsocartes/focus-day)

-## Getting Started
+## Local Testing

 First, run the development server: